Frequently asked questions about fleas

 What is the difference between Insect Development Inhibitors (IDIs) and Insect Growth Regulators (IGRs)?

 IDIs and IGRs are used in monthly flea prevention products to eliminate the immature form of fleas.
 IDIs inhibit the synthesis of chitin - the outside, protective "shell" of the flea.
 And IGR's mimics the juvenile growth hormone of fleas, having the effect of inhibiting the juveniles from maturing into an adult fleas.
 In short the juveniles fail to molt and die.

 IDIs and IGRs don't kill adult fleas, so to be most effective they should be used together with an adulticide.
 Because IDIs and IGRs mimic insect growth hormones, they are perfectly safe for humans.

 Why do fleas keep coming back year after year?

 Fleas will stick around as long as you allow them to.

 The fact that you think they come back every year indicates that you haven't been thorough enough with your methods of eradication.
 Flea cocoons throughout your home can remain dormant for months, and they are also pretty resilient to most commercial insecticides.

 If you have pets and you allow them to go outside then you must use flea protection for every day of the year.
-We recommend Flea Tags because they last for up to 4 years.
+We recommend Flea Tags because they last for up to one year.

 This article and information forms part of the Carole's Doggie World Holistic Library and is presented for informational purposes only.The information is not intended to be a substitute for visits to your local vet.
 Instead, the content offers the reader information researched and written by Carole Curtis for www.carolesdoggieworld.com